RunyuFan/BibNet-JSTARS-2021/README.md

 # JSTARS-BibNet

-This repository is for our TGRS paper: "Urban Functional Zone Mapping With a Bibranch Neural Network via Fusing Remote Sensing and Social Sensing Data".
+This repository is for our JSTARS paper: "Urban Functional Zone Mapping With a Bibranch Neural Network via Fusing Remote Sensing and Social Sensing Data".
 (Please refer to https://ieeexplore.ieee.org/abstract/document/9612047)

 If it is helpful for you, please cite the following references.